orfeotoolbox/OTB/CONTRIBUTING.md

 to set up.
 In this case, it is corrected directly, or the workaround is documented, and the issue is closed.
 If the bug is not trivial, the team will proceed to a second, more complete, analysis.
-During this analysis, the issue is marked as ~"To investigate".
+During this analysis, the issue is marked as ~"to investigate".
 This is a time to iterate with the author of the issue to find the best way to address it.
 At the end of this analysis, the issue's description should contain the proposition of correction, the impact for the code and the